U.S., EU not poised for new Russia sanctions Friday

 Barring a surprise, Western diplomats said there is little chance of the European Union or United States imposing so-called "tier three" sanctions on Russia on Friday.

-Such steps could include barring Western purchases of debt from Russian state-owned enterprises, limiting technology transfers to Russian companies in the energy, financial services and high-tech sectors, and tightening up on defense trade.
+Such steps could include barring Western purchases of debt from Russian state-owned enterprises, limiting technology transfers to Russian companies in the energy, financial services and high-tech sectors, and tightening up on defence trade.

 "The odds that the Europeans actually decide to implement tier three sanctions is very low," said a diplomat who spoke on condition of anonymity, saying the United States still seemed to prefer acting in concert with the EU rather than unilaterally.